 1. Seaweed Salad

-A sushi bar favourite, this light, crunchy, tangy salad is made from Wakame, which usually bought dried and then rehydrated back to its original state by a five-minute soak.
+A sushi bar favourite, this light, crunchy, tangy salad is made from Wakame, which is usually bought dried and then rehydrated back to its original state by a five-minute soak.
 A little goes a long way, as Wakame can easily grow 10 times the size as it rehydrates!
 This recipe has six ingredients, takes five minutes and is a great accompaniment to Asian fish or tofu dishes.
 Easy as!

 2. Dulse Fish pie